Increasing Student Motivation & Engagement in Structured Literacy

 For several years I have been providing explicit, structured literacy instruction to intermediate, striving readers.
 I have had many successes and just as many failures.
 Somewhere along the way, I made one change that has made all the difference.
 It wasn’t a costly program or fancy resources.
 Do you want to know what made the most impact?

-It was simply telling students about the science of reading and their own data-driven instruction!
 Yes, by sharing the why and how of what we were doing and their progress, students suddenly “bought in," and we saw tremendous growth!

-I begin by giving each student diagnostic assessments.
-Then, I shared that information with them!
-It sounded something like this, “Reading is complex.
+It sounds something like this, “Reading is complex.
 And, for a LOT of people, it takes really careful training to teach the brain this unnatural thing humans do called reading.
 Your brain has a lot going for you!
 You are really good at ___ and ___.
 After looking at your data, I know what might be making reading more difficult for you.
 The good news is that I know just what to do to make it easier.
 It’s going to take some hard work, but I am positive that we can figure this out!”

-“In fact, did you know that about 1 out of every 5 people’s brains work similarly to yours?
+I might add, “In fact, did you know that about 1 out of every 5 people’s brains work similarly to yours?
 It just takes a different kind of teaching and practice to make reading work for your brain.
 We can do that this year!
 You are going to be amazed at how much you’ll grow as a reader!
 I’ll show you exactly how much our work is paying off as we go.
 You know how doctors measure your physical growth each year?
 Let’s do that with your reading!
 You’re going to grow off the charts and reading will start feeling easier and more fun.
 Are you ready?”

 Then, I explain what the five components of reading are, why they are important, how we test them, and what our game plan will be.
 Students are involved in all of it!
-I work with 3rd-5th grade, below-grade level readers, but this could be adapted for younger or older students.
-It will benefit every learner.

 These are a few examples of how I’ve created motivation through transparency and celebration.

-Challenges and Fun
+Challenges

 I start by explaining that language is made up of words and words are made up of sounds.
 I explain Phonological Awareness (P.A.) in a kid-friendly way by relating it to the baby shark song.
 You can learn more about that here.
 I explain why phonological awareness is SO important to reading and spelling.
 Then, I show them their Kilpatrick PAST (found in diagnostic resource tab) results.
 I celebrate their strengths, and I show them where they need work.
 We make a plan (these are our learning objectives and goals), but we relate it to video games; of course we do!